-An oldie but a goodie, planning frequent holidays is ESSENTIAL if you’re running a freelancing biz.
+An oldie but a goodie, planning recurring holidays is essential for your mental health if you’re a full-time freelancer.

-If I go for too long without having a few days off (I’m talking months) I find that I’m crabbier than usual and my burnout symptoms come back on faster than you can say Jack Robinson.
+I find that if I go for too long without having a few days off (I’m talking months), my burnout symptoms come back faster than you can say Jack Robinson.

-Speaking of vacations (when you do take one), try not to check your emails every day – okay?
+Speaking of holidays (when you do take one), try not to check your emails every day – okay?

-Another thing that I had a habit of doing when I first launched my blogging biz was finishing for the day at 5.30pm and then spending hours on my phone that night researching the latest marketing trend or answering comments on social media when I should have been relaxing before the next full day at work.
+Another bad habit I had when I first launched my biz was finishing for the day at 5.30pm and then spending hours on my phone that night researching the latest marketing trend or answering comments on social media.
+In hindsight, I should have been relaxing so I could maximise my productivity during the next day of work.